llimllib/node-esbuild-executable/README.md

 ## Comparison with bun

 You can build a binary with [bun](https://bun.sh/docs/bundler#target), if you have it installed, by running `make dist/sum_bun`

+I tested with bun version `1.0.25` against a node binary build with node version `20.11.1`

 **Pros**